Controlling the False Discovery Rate in Transformational Sparsity: Split Knockoffs: Introduction

 \section{Introduction}

 Variable selection or sparse model selection is a fundamental problem in statistical research.
 Equipped with the wide spread of modern data acquisition facilities, one can simultaneously measure a large number of covariates or features and it is desired to discover a relatively small amount of dominant factors governing the variations.
 In many scenarios, such a sparsity constraint does not always rely on a small number of measured covariates or features, but is about some transformations, often linear, of parameters.
-For instance, in signal processing such as images, sparsity of edges or jumps lies in wavelet transforms \citep{donoho1995adapting} or total variations \citep{ROF92,CDOS12}; in genomic studies of human cancer, sparsity in 1-D fused LASSO \citep{tibshirani2005sparsity} is associated with abnormality of copy numbers of genome orders in comparative genomic hybridization (CGH) data, an valuable way of understanding human cancer; in trend filtering \citep{kim2009ell_1}, sparsity lies in the change point detection of piece-wise linear time series.
-In this paper, the sparsity associated with a linear transformation of parameters is called the \emph{structural sparsity} and we study a data adaptive recovery of such structural sparsity in linear regression together with its accuracy in favor of reproducibility of discovery.
+For instance, in signal processing such as images, sparsity of edges or jumps lies in wavelet transforms \citep{donoho1995adapting} or total variations \citep{ROF92,CDOS12}; in genomic studies of human cancer, sparsity in 1-D fused LASSO \citep{tibshirani2005sparsity} is associated with abnormality of copy numbers of genome orders in comparative genomic hybridization (CGH) data, a valuable way of understanding human cancer; in trend filtering \citep{kim2009ell_1}, sparsity lies in the change point detection of piece-wise linear time series; in statistical ranking, sparsity of graph gradients disclose the partial orders or candidate groups in ties \citep{SplitLBI,huang2020boosting}.